rprata/ffmean-shift/README.md

 FFMean Shift
 ===================

-Real Time Tracking based in Mean Shift framework using LIBAV and SDL libraries (Without using [OpenCV Library](http://opencv.org/)).
+Real Time Tracking is a native implementation based in Mean Shift framework using LIBAV and SDL libraries (don't use [OpenCV Library](http://opencv.org/)).

 ----------